Act now to ensure sourcing and manufacturing optionality

 When the unexpected happens, not having supply chain sourcing optionality or manufacturing footprint capacity could impact margins, growth and customer service.

-- The global pandemic has added a new layer of risk to the environmental, geopolitical, economic and technological factors faced by supply chains
+- The global pandemic has added a new layer of risk to the environmental, geopolitical, economic and technological factors supply chains were facing at the beginning of the year

 Maine Pointe's range of end-to-end services helps CEOs build resilience into the supply chain